ant-design/ant-design/docs/spec/copywriting.en-US.md

 <img class="preview-img bad no-padding" alt="Wrong Example" src="https://gw.alipayobjects.com/zos/antfincdn/3To5rdNTVQ/1ebf6213-a8d7-401a-ae69-f99bf2b294f0.png">
 </ImagePreview>

 Omit useless words and do not repeat facts known to users.
-In the most situations, there is no need for the interface to describe all the details.
+In most situations, there is no need for the interface to describe all the details.
 Try to provide short and accessible content.

 ### Use words familiar to the user